Try Out Our NEW Disneyland Ticket Calculator!

 • Sleeps between 2 and 4 adults

-• Views of the Hippy Dippy Pool
+• Views of the flower-shaped Hippy Dippy Pool

 Disney Pop Century Hotel Rates